nadizak/avrae_aliases/Server Commands/README.md

 These involve tools used for rules within the CWM Server

 ## The sgold Command
-**sgold** - `!sgold fighter` `!sgold Wizard 2` `!sgold Barbarian 1`
+**sgold** - `!sgold` `!sgold Wizard` `!sgold barb 12` `!sgold 16` `!sgold 4 Monk`
 	This command is used for rolling your starter gold for the server.
-Starting gold depends on what tier you are rolling your character at but for new players it is always tier 1.
-If you don't supply a tier then it will assume you are rolling at tier 1.
-The class name is not case sensitive but does need to be spelled correctly.
+Starting gold depends on what level tier you are rolling your character at but for new players it is always level 3, tier 1.
+If you don't supply a starting level then it will assume you are rolling at level 3.

-	The command will also roll the gold you would start with if you choose to not take the starting equipment listed in the PHB.
+	The command will also roll starting gold for if you choose to take no starting equipment.
+You just need to give it a class name.
-	`!sgold class [tier]`
+	`!sgold class [tier] [class]`

 ## Other Server Commands